 Ginger grew up surrounded by traditional oldtime music.
 Her mother, a banjo player, was descended from Pet McKinney, who had been an influential musician in Surry County.
 Ginger’s father, Coy Sykes, and uncle, Robert Sykes, frequently played together.
 Her parents actually met each other while they were playing music for dances.
 Her mother played clawhammer banjo, and her father played fiddle and guitar.
 Ginger learned to play guitar at age 11, and she often sang with her two sisters.
-One of her favorite roles is playing back up rhythm guitar for oldtime fiddle tunes and with the Toast String Stretchers.
+One of her favorite roles was playing back up rhythm guitar for oldtime fiddle tunes and with the Toast String Stretchers.

-Frank frequently plays guitar at local square dances with Benton Flippen in and around Surry County and southwest Virginia.
-He has played at the 1996 Olympics in Atlanta, for the National Council for the Traditional Arts folklife festivals in Ohio and Chattaqnooga, for events sponsored by the North Carolina Arts Council, and for the Blue Ridge Music Center.
+Frank frequently played guitar at local square dances with Benton Flippen in and around Surry County and southwest Virginia.
+He played at the 1996 Olympics in Atlanta, for the National Council for the Traditional Arts folklife festivals in Ohio and Chattaqnooga, for events sponsored by the North Carolina Arts Council, and for the Blue Ridge Music Center.
 For twelve years, he played on the Home Town Opry in Mount Airy with the Toast String Stretchers.
-He also loves to play for young people, talk about the tradition, and encourage their interest in continuing the community tradition.
-When asked what he loves about oldtime music, Frank says, “To keep it going.
+He also loved to play for young people, talk about the tradition, and encourage their interest in continuing the community tradition.
+When asked what he loves about oldtime music, Frank said, “To keep it going.
 It’s unique.
 Until you get into it, you don’t know how special it is.”

 Frank Bode passed away on January 9, 2017 at the age of 77.